 5. He drops in and out of your life

 Last but certainly not least, is the serial-ghoster.
 He drops in and out of your life acting as if nothing happened.

 And every time he comes back he has a plausible explanation, such as he was busy, he was stressed or my favorite one, he needed time to think.
 All these might be good excuses for your middle school crush but not for a grown man.
 Because adults talk.

 These are obvious signs that you are being ghosted and they suck.
-But once you notice this behavior it’s your next move and how you respond to a guy that ghosted you that will decide who goes out as a winner.
+But once you notice this behavior it’s your move.
+It’s important to know how to respond to a guy that ghosted you so that you can go out as a winner.

 First, let me preface that how you deal with ghosting largely depends on how much time you spent with the other person before they suddenly went MIA.